-Prior to joining JFF, Ms. Smith was a research associate at the University of Texas at Austin’s Ray Marshall Center for the Study of Human Resources.
-At the Center, she led research and evaluation studies on two-generation strategies, local workforce services providers, applications of workforce system data, and the implementation of federal programs.
-Ms. Smith previously worked as an analyst with the Office of Policy Development and Research at the US Department of Labor’s Employment and Training Administration.
-In what now seems like a former life, she was a second- and fourth-grade classroom teacher in Austin.
+Before joining JFF, Tara was a research associate at the University of Texas at Austin’s Ray Marshall Center for the Study of Human Resources.
+In that role, she led research and evaluation studies on two-generation strategies, local workforce services providers, applications of workforce system data, and the implementation of federal programs.